aherrarte2019037/git-mcp-server/SETUP_INSTRUCTIONS.md

 ### 8. Getting Help

 - Check the main README.md for detailed documentation
-- Run the demo script to see all functionality
+- Run the chatbot to see all functionality
 - Check the logs in `mcp_interactions.log` for debugging

 ### 9. Next Steps

 After successful setup:
-1. Try the interactive demo
+1. Try the interactive chatbot
 2. Test with your own repositories
 3. Explore the code to understand the implementation
 4. Check the MCP server specifications in `docs/`